 Herding, Warfare, and a Culture of Honor: Global Evidence

-According to the widely known 'culture of honor' hypothesis from social psychology, traditional herding practices are believed to have generated a value system that is conducive to revenge-taking and violence.
-We test this idea at a global scale using a combination of ethnographic records, historical folklore information, global data on contemporary conflict events, and large-scale surveys.
-The data show systematic links between traditional herding practices and a culture of honor.
-First, the culture of pre-industrial societies that relied on animal herding emphasizes violence, punishment, and revenge-taking.
-Second, contemporary ethnolinguistic groups that historically subsisted more strongly on herding have more frequent and severe conflict today.
-Third, the contemporary descendants of herders report being more willing to take revenge and punish unfair behavior in the globally representative Global Preferences Survey.
-In all, the evidence supports the idea that this form of economic subsistence generated a functional psychology that has persisted until today and plays a role in shaping conflict across the globe.
+According to the widely known ‘culture of honor’ hypothesis from social psychology, traditional herding practices have generated a value system conducive to revenge-taking and violence.
+We test the economic significance of this idea at a global scale using a combination of ethnographic and folklore data, global information on conflicts, and multinational surveys.
+We find that the descendants of herders have significantly more frequent and severe conflict today, and report being more willing to take revenge in global surveys.
+We conclude that herding practices generated a functional psychology that plays a role in shaping conflict across the globe.

 Suggested Citation: Suggested Citation